ChidoNguyen/DADA/README.txt

 Also lots of this project was googled , I tried to document all my sources as best as I can and comment to show that  I tried my best to understand what was going on with the code and not just re-hashing to submit.

+Majority of the work done was thanks to Microsoft documentation https://docs.microsoft.com/en-us/windows/desktop/psapi/psapi-functions